microsoft/cobalt/.github/PULL_REQUEST_TEMPLATE.md

 ## All Submissions:
 -------------------------------------
-* [ ] Have you followed the guidelines in our Contributing document?
+* [YES/NO] Have you followed the guidelines in our Contributing [document](./CONTRIBUTING.md)?
-* [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
+* [YES/NO] Have you added an explanation of what your changes do and why you'd like us to include them?
-* [ ] I have updated the documentation accordingly.
+* [YES/NO] I have updated the documentation accordingly.
-* [ ] I have added tests to cover my changes.
+* [YES/NO/NA] I have added tests to cover my changes.
-* [ ] All new and existing tests passed.
+* [YES/NO/NA] All new and existing tests passed.
-* [ ] My code follows the code style of this project.
+* [YES/NO/NA] My code follows the code style of this project.
-* [ ] I ran lint checks locally prior to submission.
+* [YES/NO/NA] I ran lint checks locally prior to submission.
-* [ ] Have you checked to ensure there aren't other open [Pull Requests](../../pulls) for the same update/change?
+* [YES/NO] Have you checked to ensure there aren't other open [Pull Requests](../../pulls) for the same update/change?

 ## What is the current behavior?
 -------------------------------------